The Loneliness Cure works on three levels

-The following are some of the rules and event descriptions as well as pictures from many of the events.
-Our next event is September 9th.
-Register here and experience safe touch with a welcoming community for yourself.
-Enjoy!
+The following are some of the rules and event descriptions as well as pictures from our events.
+Come experience safe touch with a welcoming community!

 We would love to have people of all backgrounds, genders, ethnicities, races, spiritual or religious beliefs, sizes, and ages, (18 and over please) come together to enjoy respectful, consent-based, platonic touch.
 This event will follow the rules of cuddleparty.com – see below.

 We will be in NE Boulder.
 The exact location is available after you register and purchase your ticket.

 Please arrive between 3:30 and 3:45.
 Please give yourself plenty of time to get lost, and get found.
 We’ll start the Welcome Circle at 4.
 This is a closed event.
 Doors lock at 4 unless you get special permission to arrive late.

 3:30 PM – Cuddlers arrive, help set up blankets and pillows, share snacks, get a feel for the space, and socialize.

 4 PM – Welcome Circle.
 This is the most important part of the event and we ask that all attendees be present for the whole Welcome Circle.
 This part of the event will include practice setting boundaries and communicating around consent.
 We are back inside so the doors will lock once we are finished introductions in the Welcome Circle.
 An exception may be made for a late arrival if you have attended Community Cuddles before and you give us advanced notice that you will be late.